 - Putty Knife

-- You will also need a screwdriver, scissors, some paper towels and rubber gloves.
+- You will also need a screwdriver, scissors, some paper towels and rubber or nitrile gloves.

 If the vent cover is not removed, unscrew it and set to the side.
 Wipe off the inside of the metal duct with a damp rag to remove any dust.